MovieMaker93/flux-portfolio-image/README.md

 The above example is one of the multitudes of use cases you can think about this feature.
 For example, you can combine this feature with a CD process with Helm Chart or Kustomitazion.
-So, the image update lets me easily update my blog content with a straightforward process that gives you all the benefits of GitOps in minutes.
+Therefore, the image update lets me easily update my blog content with a straightforward process that gives you all the benefits of GitOps in minutes.